-Students have the responsibility of staying current about University policies and procedures at all times as described in the UTK Graduate Catalog, Hilltopics, and other periodic official updates from the Graduate School and the PhD program office.
+Students have the responsibility of staying current about university policies and procedures at all times as described in the UTK Graduate Catalog, Hilltopics, and other periodic official updates from the Graduate School and the PhD program office.

 Students are also responsible for being informed about PhD program information.
 Relevant PhD program information is contained in this handbook.
 Additional information is communicated electronically via weekly email announcements to each student's UTK email and archived in the PhD Student Canvas shell.

-All PhD students will receive an invitation from the program assistant to join the PhD Student Canvas shell, and students are expected to accept this invitation in order to keep apprised of relevant PhD information.
-Students are expected to check their UTK email regularly and to respond to emails when required.
+Communication through the PhD student Canvas shell: All PhD students will receive an invitation from the program assistant to join the PhD Student Canvas shell, and students are expected to accept this invitation to keep apprised of relevant PhD information.

+Importance of UTK email accounts: Email is the university's official method of communication.
+Students are expected to check their UTK email regularly and to respond to emails promptly, within 24 hours or sooner, when required.
 Students are expected to thoroughly read this handbook and all PhD announcements, and to go into the archived announcements to re-check information when necessary.